tgaochn/vscodeExtensions/gtfish20_notes/mods/extension/README.md

-personally forked version from dionmunk.vscode-notes-1.1.0
+personally forked version from dionmunk.vscode-notes-2.0.0

+# [0.1.0] - 2025-09-05

+update the forked version

 # [0.0.3] - 2023-12-08